SergeyKanzhelev/BO/readme.md

 PageView
 Page view telemetry item represent page visit with the loading duration.
 Page view described by page name and page url.
 DC will run the logic to extract urlBase from url to allow to group by URL as it is quite common pattern for people to group by it to analyze performance problems.

-ìpageViewData.nameî
+‚ÄúpageViewData.name‚Äù
-NOT EXIST IN DC SCHEMA, ONLY ES: ìpageViewData.urlBaseî
+NOT EXIST IN DC SCHEMA, ONLY ES: ‚ÄúpageViewData.urlBase‚Äù
-               NOT EXIST IN DC SCHEMA, ONLY ES: ìpageViewData.durationPerformanceBucketî
+               NOT EXIST IN DC SCHEMA, ONLY ES: ‚ÄúpageViewData.durationPerformanceBucket‚Äù

 Use as a dimension: Yes
 Cardinality: expected to be low

-ìpageViewData.urlî
+‚ÄúpageViewData.url‚Äù
-ìpageViewData.durationî
+‚ÄúpageViewData.duration‚Äù

 Use as a dimension: No
 Cardinality: high